Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns: Minimal cover construction algorithm

-\emph{Distance in lower-dimensional projections.} In order to distinguish close and distant orbit segments using the directed Hausdorff distance it is not necessary to work in the full phase space, which could be very high dimensional (as in the case of the discretised Navier-Stokes flow).
+In order to distinguish close and distant trajectory segments using the directed Hausdorff distance, it is not necessary to work in the full phase space, which could be very high-dimensional (as, for example, in the case of the discretised Navier--Stokes flow).
 A reliable distinction can be made in a low-dimensional projection of the space.
-For example, one could take the first $n$ principal components of the attractor, and/or work in a symmetry-reduced space.
+For example, one could take the first $n$ principal components of the attractor.

-For continuous-time systems and $n \geq 2$, $n$-dimensional projections of non-steady orbits are curves, and therefore they are infinite-dimensional objects.
-Generically, they do not coincide for two different orbits (for coincidence, a special ``non-generic'' choice of projection is needed, e.g.~with respect to some symmetries).
-For discrete-time systems, we have to consider sufficiently long orbits to guarantee this property.
-If projections of two orbits never coincide then the Hausdorff distance between projections is, at the same time, a distance in the space of orbits.
-This equivalence of spaces of orbits and their projections is the essence of the famous Takens embedding theorem \cite{Takens1981}. {The relationship between the dimension of the approximating attractor and the necessary length of the time series was considered by Eckmann and Ruelle \cite{Eckmann92}.
-Also, the Johnson-Lindenstrauss lemma \cite{Johnson84}, which is widely used in computer science and signal processing, gives the boundaries for the preservation of the distances in random projections (up to a scalar scaling factor) \cite{CandesTao06}.}
+For continuous-time systems and $n \geq 2$, $n$-dimensional projections of non-steady trajectories are curves, and therefore they are infinite-dimensional objects (i.e.,~they are points in an infinite-dimensional space of curves).
+Generically, they do not coincide for two different trajectories (for coincidence, a special `non-generic' choice of projection is needed, e.g.,~with respect to some symmetries).
+For discrete-time systems, we have to consider sufficiently long trajectories to guarantee this property.
+If projections of two trajectories never coincide, then the Hausdorff distance between projections is, at the same time, a distance in the space of trajectories.
+This equivalence of spaces of trajectories and their projections is the essence of the famous Takens embedding theorem~\cite{Takens1981}.
+The relationship between the dimension of the approximating attractor and the necessary length of the time series was considered by Eckmann and Ruelle~\cite{Eckmann92}.
+Also, the Johnson-Lindenstrauss lemma~\cite{Johnson84}, which is widely used in computer science and signal processing, gives the boundaries for the preservation of the distances in random projections (up to a scalar scaling factor)~\cite{CandesTao06}.

-Note that the values of distances differ in different projections, therefore, depending on which projection is used, both the number of structures needed to cover the attractor, and the specific structures chosen (for a given $\varepsilon$) will differ relative to the full-dimensional counterpart.
-However, as we will demonstrate in the rest of this Letter, a reliable reduced representation of the chaotic attractor by a minimal cover can be achieved with a relatively small number of dimensions.
+Note that the values of distances differ in different projections.
+Therefore, depending on which projection is used, both the number of recurrent structures needed to cover the attractor, and the specific structures chosen (for a given $\varepsilon$) will differ relative to the full-dimensional counterpart.
+However, as we will demonstrate on the example of the spatiotemporally chaotic Kuramoto--Sivanshinsky flow, thanks to the metric equivalence mentioned earlier, a reliable reduced representation of the chaotic attractor by a minimal cover can be achieved using a projection with a relatively small number of dimensions.